"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Related Work

 \section{Related Work}

 Software vendors have established mechanisms to encourage bug submissions.
-VDPs offer recognition and a safe harbor from legal prosecution for researchers who report vulnerabilities~\cite{eurosp24,USENIX16}.
+VDPs can offer recognition and some degree of safe harbor from legal prosecution for researchers who report vulnerabilities~\cite{eurosp24,USENIX16,piao2025cfaa}.
 BBPs additionally offer financial incentives for such reports~\cite{zhao17,ahmed21}.
-These initiatives not only enhance the overall security posture of firms but also facilitate more structured and responsible processes for handling vulnerabilities~\cite{Liu25,ding19,sridhar2021hacking}.
+These initiatives not only enhance the overall security posture of vendors but also facilitate more structured and responsible processes for handling vulnerabilities~\cite{Liu25,ding19,sridhar2021hacking}.
 BBPs increase the volume of reported vulnerabilities~\cite{luna2019productivity,zhao2015empirical}, often at a lower cost than internal software security investments~\cite{walshe2020empirical,walshe2022coordinated}.

 \textbf{Communication Challenges.} Research into the perspectives of bug hunters has revealed communication challenges~\cite{hata2017understanding,votipka2018hackers,albanna2018friendly}.
 Problems like delayed responses, disputes over severity, and limited feedback are consistently identified as sources of frustration~\cite{akgul2023bug,piao2025unfairness,piao2025study}.
 Similarly, academic researchers have experienced inconsistent disclosure processes and even hostility~\cite{sriramulu2025poster}.
 Even when documents are found, the terms and conditions are often ambiguous~\cite{fulton2023vulnerability,piao2025unfairness}.